Homepage

 Rip-off #8: Unnecessary visa costs

-Some destinations, such as the US, Canada, India and Cuba, require travellers to arrange a visa or visa waiver (US and Canada) before travel.
+Some destinations, such as the US, Canada and India, require travellers to arrange a visa or visa waiver (US and Canada) before travel.

 However, there are several websites – often very convincing and official looking ones – out there to be wary of.
 These sites charge for completely unnecessary services, such as directing you to the official visa site or submitting your visa form.
 You could end up being stung with an extra fee on top of the cost of your visa, all for nothing.
 Always look for the official site to avoid a visa rip-off.